The Revolt of 1857

 - The rebels had poor resources of money and soldiers.

-- poor equipment, like swords, few guns, on the other hand, European Soldiers used the latest weapons like the Enfield rifle.
+- poor equipment, like swords, and few guns, on the other hand, European Soldiers used the latest weapons like the Enfield rifle.

 - Leadership was Uncoordinated and poorly organized.